 They know that disabled claimants are vulnerable and are not in the best position to put up a fight.

-Though their website appears that they are people-focused, what Dearborn National is most concerned about is their bottom line.
+Though its website appears they are people-focused, what Dearborn National is most concerned about is its bottom line.

 Dearborn disability claim denials are well known to our firm, but they often come as a surprise to the hard-working people who have paid into their policies expecting their benefits when they need them most.